 Bed Bug Mattress Covers – 33cm Depth

-Bedbugs have highly developed mouthparts that can pierce skin.
+Bedbugs have highly developed mouth parts that can pierce the skin.
 Their bite is painless.
-Some people do not react to the bites, but for others the bites can become itchy and swell into reddened weals.
+Some people do not react to the bites, but for others, the bites can become itchy and swell into reddened weals.

 Although bedbugs can harbour diseases in their bodies, transmission to humans is highly unlikely; they are not dangerous unless a person is allergic to them.
 However, their presence can be distressing and their bites can be highly irritating.

 Made with 100% Polyester our bed bug mattress covers will assist with allergies and asthma sufferers.

 - 100% Waterproof